nicoanadt/klb-workshop/README.md

      Username `awsuser`
      Password `Awsuser123`
      ```
 3. Select a sample query.
-If it is succeesful, congrats!
+If it is successful, congrats!
 You are now connected to Redshift

      ```
      select * from pg_user;